Meet

 In order to be eligible to join the ASGCA as an Associate member, applicants must be a citizen or legal resident of the United States, Canada or Mexico, and have a minimum of eight years experience in golf course architecture.
 An applicant must also prove his/her practical qualifications, which include designing and seeing through to opening at least five 18-hole equivalents.
 Representative courses may be new or remodeled; a description of the scope of work involved with remodels will be requested by the Membership Committee.

 In addition to these criteria, applicants must adhere to the ASGCA Code of Ethics and be prepared for the peer-review of their representative courses.
 The application process is lengthy, complex and can take up to two years to complete.
 Only golf course architects may be ASGCA members; ASGCA has no “supplier” or “student” category of membership.
-If you’d like to receive an application, contact Aileen Smith at aileen@asgca.org.
+If you’d like to receive an application, contact Jeff Brauer at jeff@asgca.org.

 Why do ASGCA members wear the red plaid jackets?